 Notes:

 Important: On October 1, 2024, the rent contribution calculation changed for people who get Housing Support and live in Supportive Housing or get Integrated Community Supports (ICS).
 The info here hasn't been updated yet.
 If you live in Supportive Housing or get ICS, contact your county or tribal human services office.
-If you live in any other setting, such as Assisted Living, Board and Lodge, Adult Foster Care (AFC), or Community Residential Settings (CRS), the changes don't affect you.
+If you live in any other setting, like Assisted Living, Board and Lodge, Adult Foster Care (AFC), or Community Residential Settings (CRS), the changes don't affect you.

 Reasons to Change from Housing Support to MSA Housing Assistance